-The Burson Fun and Burson Bang are a set of new compact headphone and power amps ideal for near-field speaker and PC solutions.
+We review the Burson Fun and Burson Bang, which are a set of new compact headphones and power amps ideal for near-field speakers.
 They are priced from $299.

 Disclaimer: The Burson Fun & Play sent to us are sample units in exchange for our honest opinion.
 We thank the team at Burson for giving us this opportunity.
 Burson are not site advertisers on Headfonics

-The Fun and Bang sound best to me with the V6 Classic opamps.
-That's a personal preference thing, the V6 Vivid could work really well for those who really want more low-end and better treble presence.
+The Burson Audio Fun and Bang sounds best to me with the V6 Classic opamps.
+That's a personal preference thing, the V6 Vivid could work really well for those who really want a more low-end and better treble presence.
 The Basic configuration in the Fun is pretty good also with a decent DAC behind it.
-The transparent neutral tone has an edge over the harder sounding Play version.
+The transparent neutral tone has an edge over the harder-sounding Play version.

 Combined that with a 2W output stage for headphones and you pretty much had all you need for both solid gaming and headphone listening.
-This time around Burson have taken that basic opamp rolling concept and expanded the line-up to include a dedicated headphone amp, the Fun and a dedicated power amp for speakers called the Bang.
+This time around Burson has taken that basic opamp rolling concept and expanded the line-up to include a dedicated headphone amp, the Fun, and a dedicated power amp for speakers called the Bang.

 The prices of both remain competitive at $299 but will the sound be equally competitive?